Marsh & McLennan to buy UK broker JLT for $5.7 billion

 Slaughter and May and Wachtell, Lipton, Rosen & Katz provided legal advisers to MMC and its unit, while Clifford Chance LLP was legal advisers to JLT.

-Reporting by Arathy S Nair in Bengaluru; editing by Patrick Graham and Amrutha Gayathri
+Reporting by Arathy S Nair in Bengaluru; Editing by Amrutha Gayathri and Keith Weir